This page provides an introduction some useful IT services and resources for new students.

 What do I do if I need to print documents?

-It is more convenient to have your own printer, but if you don’t, all UMW computer labs and libraries are equipped with printers – the cost to print in the labs is 10 cents per page.
-The Simpson Library also offers color printing at a higher cost per page.
+The cost to print in the labs is 10 cents per page for black and white.
+The Simpson Library also offers color printing at 30 cents per page.
 Use your EagleOne card to pay for your printing.

-If you are living in the residence halls, we recommend that you connect your printer to your computer via the USB connection – it is more dependable and far less complex than setting up a wireless printer in the residence halls.
+If you are living in the residence halls and bring your own printer, we recommend that you connect it directly to your computer using a wired USB connection – it is more dependable and far less complex than setting up a wireless printer in the residence halls.

 Can you tell me about the wireless networks at UMW?

-UMW: This is the main wireless network recommended for students.
+This is the main wireless network for students, faculty, staff and administration.
 Use your UMW NetID and password to log in.
 This network provides full access to online library items and services that you can’t get from the UMW-Guest network.

-Apogee: This is the residential student wireless network, and is available only to students living in UMW residence halls that have an active Apogee account.
+This is the residential student wireless network available only to students living in UMW residence halls that have an active Apogee account.
 Use your Apogee username and password to log in.

-Can you tell me about the network in the residence halls?
+Can you tell me about the Internet and digital TV services in the residence halls?

 PLEASE DO NOT BRING YOUR OWN WIRELESS ACCESS POINT TO CAMPUS.
 Independent wireless access points cause wireless problems and interference for other users of the Apogee wireless network in the residence halls.
 They are not permitted, so please leave them at home.